fbpx

 Itinerary

-Day 1 - Days 0 - 1 Pre Cruise & Reykjavik
+Day 1 - Day 1 Reykjavik

-Make sure there is sufficient timeto explore this diminutive but dramatic capital city.
+Make sure there is sufficient time to explore this diminutive but dramatic capital city.
 Despite its small size, you won’t be short of things to see and do.
 To get your bearings, take the elevator to the top of Hallgrímskirkja.
 This church, designed by famed Icelandic architect Gudjón Samuelsson is one of the most distinctive buildings in town.
 When you return to earth, visit the city’s other renowned building Harpa Concert Hall, located at the heart of Reykjavík's regenerated harbour – also the home of the Maritime Museum.
 Speaking of cultural spaces, tour the National Museum to learn the story of Iceland from past to present.
 The Reykjavík Art Museum houses an impressive contemporary collection including eye-catching pieces by Erró.
 And, of course, just 50 kilometres outside the city lies Thingvellir National Park, the site of Iceland’s original Viking parliament.

 Day 2 - Day 2 Heimaey, Westman Island